-That being said… if you can’t find any help, you can’t identify the source and you can’t source the anti-parasitic that you need, there is still hope because as far as mainstream medicine goes, it is known that effective treatments for these types of conditions usually include and anti-parasitic AND an anti-malarial drug or herb.
+That being said… if you can’t find any help, you can’t identify the source and you can’t source the anti-parasitic that you need, there is still hope because as far as mainstream medicine goes, it is known that effective treatments for these types of conditions usually include an anti-parasitic AND an anti-malarial drug or herb.
 As it turns out, nature provides some options.
 There are lots of natural remedies for parasites, protozoa, etc. You’re going to have to do some research here too though but I have compiled a list of potential treatments to consider.
 Again… you’re REALLY going to want to have a solid idea of what you’re dealing with before you start throwing money at treatments.
 Here is a link to a list of potential treatment options.

 If you are desperate for some relief and need to get started right away, there are a few things you can do but know that doing so might hinder the results of your observations and prolong proper treatment.
-My recommendation is to suffer through until you get the evidence you need and THEN take the things you need for relief.
+My recommendation is to suffer through until you get the evidence you need and THEN take something for the relief.

 A WARNING ABOUT A.ANNUA TEA

 If you decide to try A. annua tea, then the warning here is the taste.
 I’m not sure anyone can really prepare you for the taste of wormwood.
 This can be a problem if you start taking the berberine to release the parasites in the body but then you can’t follow through with the A. annua tea like you need to.